confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 ---

 # Event Processor
-An event processor is a component of a larger [Event Processing Application](event-processing-application.md).
-The event processor applies discrete, idempotent operations to an event object.
+An event processor is a component that reads events and processes them, and possibly writes new events as the result of its processing.
+As such, it may act as an [Event Source](todo: link pattern) and/or [Event Sink](todo: link pattern), and in practice often acts as both.
+An event processor can be distributed (i.e., multi-instance), in which case the processing of events happens concurrently across its instances.

 ## Problem
 How do I gain insight from event data?
 For example, how can I quickly address a customer issue?